 - Tourists eat fair and healthy food and are curious about local specialities.
 Sustainable gastronomy relies on short delivery routes, seasonality, environmentally sound and animal-friendly agriculture, less meat and fair prices for producers.

-Admittedly, this sounds pretty rosy, but most of it is already possible today and is being practiced in many places.
+Admittedly, this sounds pretty rosy, but most of it is already possible today and is being practised in many places.
 The biggest challenge is surely the transport of tourists.
 And consumer behaviour – if tourists demand and buy sustainable travel offers, then the tourism industry will certainly provide them.

 Enjoyed our interview with Professor Strasdas on responsible tourism developments in Germany, sustainability challenges and trends?
 Share and spread the word!